konero/KritaToOpenToonz/README.md

 > Export layers marked with a grey color label.
 By default, grey-labeled layers are treated as animation reference guides and excluded from export.

 ### Include non-animated layers
 > Export static layers (without animation keyframes) as single images.
 Useful for backgrounds, layouts, peg bars, or safety margin frames.
-Static layers are exported directly into the export folder without subfolders and not included in the .XDTS exposure sheet file.
+Static layers are exported directly into the export folder without subfolders.

 ## Features
 - Export animated layers as separate PNG sequences